-Opening remarks for day two of the conference were made by Mr. Alfred Gichu on behalf of the Cabinet Secretary, Ministry of Environment, Climate Change and Forestry, Hon.
+Opening Remarks for Day two of the conference was made by Mr. Alfred Gichu on behalf of the Cabinet Secretary, Ministry of Environment, Climate Change and Forestry, Hon.
 Soipan Tuya.

 Mr. Gichu acknowledged the importance of forest and landscape restoration, noting that increasing tree cover and addressing land degradation is the foundation for the success of other productive sectors such as agriculture, tourism, manufacturing and energy and the achievement of restoration targets.
 The achievement of these restoration targets will require a government and whole society approach.
 He concluded by noting that the conference presented an excellent opportunity for stakeholders to engage and propose possible incentives for mobilizing additional finance for landscape restoration efforts, particularly efforts led by communities, women, youth and the private sector.
+It is also an opportunity to explore the role of existing practices and approaches to support the required scaling up of restoration actions and identify necessary strategies and policy adjustments that may be necessary.

-The closing remarks were made by Dr. Christopher Wanga, on behalf of the Principal Secretary, State Department of Livestock, Hon.
-Harry Kimutai who urged participants to recognize the significant restoration opportunities offered by agricultural landscapes or croplands and rangelands to achieve Kenya's restoration targets.
+Closing remarks for the conference was made by Dr. Christopher Wanga, on behalf of the Principal Secretary, State Department of Livestock, Hon.
+Harry Kimutai who urged participants to recognized the significant restoration opportunities offered by agricultural landscapes or croplands and rangelands to achieve Kenya's restoration targets.
 For example, an assessment of restoration opportunities in the country showed that croplands and rangelands had a restoration potential of 7.6 million hectares and 25.7 million hectares, respectively.
 Dr. Wanga also stated that the Ministry of Agriculture and Development Is delighted to be associated with the restoration moving and committed to supporting it through active participation.